Maryland Water Trails

-The Maryland Water Trails and Public Access Planning Program works with project partners (including state, local and federal governments) to develop and promote water trails and public waterway access sites that provide recreational boating opportunities for people to enjoy.
+The Maryland Water Trails Program works with project partners (including local, state, and federal governments) to develop and promote water trails and public access sites for people to enjoy.

 - Coordinates the development of water trails and access sites statewide;